K-Michallik/simple-webcam/README.md

 3. **Frontend Integration**:

-   - A toggle button in the frontend lets users enable or disable the webcam feed.
+   - A toggle button lets users enable or disable the webcam feed.
-   - Clicking the button sends a request to the backend to update the webcam's state.
+   - Users can also take a snapshot which is displayed next to the active webcam feed.

 ## **API Endpoints**